cluoma/Pico2Maple-fw/README.md

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico using the USB-A to Mini-USB adapter and plugging the controller cable into the Dreamcast.

+# Future Work

+* Support a wider range of USB controllers.
+* Bluetooth connectivity for Pico 2 W.
+* Multiple controllers on a single Pico 2.

 # Libraries

 * [tsub_xinput](https://github.com/Ryzee119/tusb_xinput) - MIT